fybrik/fybrik/site/docs/reference/ddc.md

 The [data distribution core libraries](https://github.com/fybrik/mover) that are Scala/Spark based

-The [data distribution operator](https://github.com/fybrik/fybrik) has been integrated into Fybrik code and is part of the manager.
+The [data distribution operator](https://github.com/fybrik/data-movement-operator) that is the operator of data distribution and will be integrated into Fybrik code as part of the manager in future.

 ## Roadmap